Introduction to Gender Marker Change in Ohio

-In order to change the gender marker on your birth certificate to conform to your gender identity, you must apply for a birth certificate correction in the Probate Court in the County in which you live, you were born, or where your mother resided when you were born.
+In order to change the gender marker on your birth certificate to conform to your gender identity, you must apply for a birth certificate correction.
+This is done in the Probate Court in the County in which you live, you were born, or where your mother resided when you were born.
 R.C.
 3707.15.

-The Court will require you to file an Affidavit To Correct Gender Marker in Birth Record, accompanied by the applicable filing fee, copy of original birth certificate, and valid ID.
+The Court will require you to file an Affidavit To Correct Gender Marker in Birth Record.
+You will also need the applicable filing fee, copy of original birth certificate, and valid ID.
 Some courts may require additional documentation.
-It is best to call ahead to your county probate court to determine what, if any, additional documentation is necessary.
+It is best to call ahead to your county probate court to determine what additional documentation is necessary.
 Once you have submitted the Affidavit, the Court may set a hearing.
-If a hearing is set it is important to be prompt to avoid having your request dismissed for failure to appear.
+If a hearing is scheduled, it is important to be prompt to avoid having your request dismissed for failure to appear.
 Once the Court issues an Order granting the change, the Order must be filed with the Ohio Department of Vital Statistics.
 Vital Statistics will then issue a new birth certificate with the correct gender.

 Giving Ohioans The Right to Change Their Birth Marker

-This process is currently under review by the Ohio Supreme Court in In Re: Application for Correction of Birth Record of Hailey Emmeline Adelaide.
+The above process is currently under review by the Ohio Supreme Court in In Re: Application for Correction of Birth Record of Hailey Emmeline Adelaide.
 The case is set for oral argument on April 4, 2023.
-The question before the Court is whether Probate Courts have the authority to change the gender marker on birth certificates because there is no Ohio statute that specifically directs the Probate Court to handle this issue.
+The question before the Court is whether Probate Courts have the authority to change the gender marker on birth certificates.
+This is because there is no Ohio statute that specifically directs the Probate Court to handle this issue.
 There is no Order prohibiting gender marker changes while Hailey Emmeline is being decided.
-Until a decision is rendered the process outlined above stands.
+Until a decision is rendered, the process outlined above stands.

 Completing Your Birth Marker Changes